emacs-mirror/emacs/mps/manual/source/topic/platform.rst

 .. note::

     ..
-[1] Obsolete, from when there was an important distinction the 80386 and 80486 processors.
+[1] Obsolete: the MPS used to make a distinction between the 80386 and 80486 processor architectures.

     ..
 [2] This was the MIPSpro C compiler on IRIX; and the Digital C Compiler on OSF/1.